programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 1. ; This is Windsor Timeline by Mita Williams, a mod inspired by the game Timeline by Frederic Henry
 ```

-Text in nanDECK that begins with a semicolon is not interpreted as a script by nanDECK but as a ‘comment’ to benefit the human reader.
+Text in nanDECK that begins with a semicolon is not interpreted as a script by nanDECK, but as a ‘comment’ to benefit the human reader.
 It is possible to include a comment in-line with the code by doubling the semicolon character.

 ```
 2. PAGE=21,29.7,portrait,HV ;; this sets the page dimensions in CM